vegather/Disruptive/README.md

 }
 ```

+#### Single Device Lookup

-It is also possible to look-up a single device just by the identifier of the device.
-This is useful if you can an identifier by scanning a QR code for example:
+It is also possible to look up a single device just by the identifier of the device.
+This is useful if you got a device identifier by scanning a QR code for example.
+Here's an example ([docs](https://vegather.github.io/Disruptive/Disruptive/#disruptive.getdevice(projectid:deviceid:completion:))):

 ```swift
 disruptive.getDevice(deviceID: "<DEVICE_ID>") { result in